-The Commission's Chief Executive Lois Hutchinson is supported on the Executive Management Team by three general managers responsible for the investigation and business services teams.
+The Commission's Chief Executive Martin Sawyers is supported on the Executive Management Team by two general managers responsible for the investigation and business services teams.

-Cathryn is General Counsel to the Commission and leads the legal, finance, human resources, governance and risk functions.
-Cathryn Bridge has more than twenty years of public management experience in corporate, operational, policy, legal and project roles in Crown Entities and public sector departments.
-She has an Executive Master's of Public Administration from the Australia and NZ School of Government, and an LLB and BA from Victoria University of Wellington.
+Cathryn is General Counsel to the Commission and General Manager Business Services.
+She provides legal, constitutional, and risk advice to the Commission on inquiry matters and leads all business services and governance functions.
+Cathryn has more than 20 years public management experience in legal, operational, policy, and regulatory roles in Crown Entities and public service departments in social services, environmental and primary industry sectors.
+She managed the nationally significant proposals process at the Environmental Protection Authority and has led legal, regulatory policy, and project teams at the Ministry of Fisheries.
+She has an Executive Master of Public Administration from the Australia and NZ School of Government and an LLB and BA from Victoria University of Wellington.